A Guide to Australian Business Awards

 Australian of the Year Awards

-It would be remiss not to end with these awards.
+It would be remiss not to include the Australian of the Year Awards.
 Dating back to 1960, these awards celebrate Australians who ‘bring about great change’, ‘give a voice to those who need to be heard’ or ‘humbly serve their local community.’
-This year’s winner, Taryn Brumfitt, is a body image activist, director, writer and speaker, best known for her Embrace documentary (available on Netflix) which examines the issue of women’s body loathing.
-Meanwhile, the 2023 Local Hero category was won by Amar Singh, founder of Turbans 4 Australia, which packages and distributes 450 food and grocery hampers per week to people experiencing food insecurity in Western Sydney.
-There are also award categories for the Young Australian of the Year (aged 16-30) and Senior Australian of the Year (aged 65+).
+Along with the title category, there are also award categories for Local Hero, Young Australian of the Year (aged 16-30), and Senior Australian of the Year (aged 65+).
+If you think you have made an outstanding contribution to Australia, you can nominate yourself or someone you know here.

 Deadline: Ongoing entry but in yearly cycles